Belizean–Guatemalan territorial dispute: International Court of Justice

-As of 7 June 2019, the ICJ formally took up the dispute, having received requests from both countries to do so.
+As of 7 June 2019, the International Court of Justice (ICJ) formally took up the dispute, having received requests from both countries to do so.
 On 22 April 2020, the ICJ extended the due dates for briefs from both countries about the matter, due to the COVID-19 pandemic's interference in their preparations.
 Guatemala's was due 8 December 2020 and Belize's was due 8 June 2022.
-On December 2022, Guatemala submitted a reply to Belize's brief, and on 7 June 2023, Belize responded to submit a final Rejoinder to the court, closing the written submission stage.
-As of 3 June 2025, the case did not have oral arguments heard by the ICJ.
+In December 2022, Guatemala submitted a reply to Belize's brief, and on 7 June 2023, Belize responded to submit a final Rejoinder to the court, closing the written submission stage.
+On November 24, 2025, oral arguments began in front of the ICJ.

 It is thought that the court will likely rule in Belize's favour, given that the 1859 treaty was ratified by both sides and implemented by Guatemala for 80 years, that Guatemala has never occupied any part of Belize, and that Belize's boundaries have been recognized by virtually all independent states.